alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 - `APP_NAME` is the name of a deployed instance of your app, as specified in your app's manifest or push command
 - `SERVICE_NAME` is a unique descriptive name for this SQS queue

-When binding an SQS service to your app, you have the option of retricting the queue permissions given to that app.
-You can control this using `bind-service`'s `-c` flag to set the bind parameters `access_policy` json key, for example:
+When binding an SQS service to your app, you have the option of restricting the queue permissions given to that app.
+You can control this using `bind-service`'s `-c` flag to set the bind parameters `access_policy` JSON key, for example:

 ```
 cf bind-service APP_NAME SERVICE_NAME -c '{"access_policy": "consumer"}'